asmitdesai/Internship-Documentation/README.md

 ## ✅ Outcomes

-- 🚀 Delivered a **production-ready**, modular SOC platform using open-source technologies.
+- 🚀 Built a fully functional lab prototype of a SOC platform using open-source tools — designed for realistic threat detection and automation simulations.
 - 🔁 Achieved full-stack automation from detection to response using Wazuh + Shuffle.
 - 🎯 Hands-on experience across **SIEM tuning, SOAR automation, EDR, and threat simulation**.
 - 📈 Developed executive-ready dashboards to visualize attack surface and mitigation status.